parisjug/jchateau-site/src/site/markdown/the-team.md

 # The disorganisers

-José, Charles, Jean and Khan will be the trouble makers in chief during the unconference.
+José, Charles, and Jean will be the trouble makers in chief during the unconference.
 Remember: whatever happens is this only thing that could have.
+Is it a promise or is it a threat?

 ## Grand Chambellan

-José Paumard is well famous among the community, for his pons
+José Paumard started working with the Java platform when it was released about 25 years ago.
+He has been contributing to the Paris Java User Group for about 10 years, and was part of the team who created Devoxx France in 2012, 2013 and 2014.
+He is a Java Champion, JavaOne Rockstar and contributed to many conferences as a speaker in Europe and the US.

 ## Mr president